sul-dlss-deprecated/geohydra/README.md

     % bundle exec bin/assemble_data.rb /var/geomdtk/current/upload/druid

 To assemble the workspace, populate the *geomdtk.stage* directory with `druid.zip` files which contain the Shapefiles files and `druid.xml`.
+See scripts/load_stage.rb for an example process.

     % bundle exec bin/assemble.rb